avryhof/django-deployment/README.md

 Select the appropriate number [1-2] then [enter] (press 'c' to cancel):
 ```

 This will give you an A grade on the [SSL Labs Server Test](https://www.ssllabs.com/ssltest/).
-Not to shabby for 4 lines.
+Not too shabby for 4 lines.

 ## Final Nginx configuration
 If you are happy with an A on the SSL Labs Server Test, you can skip this section.